XO, Kitty

-XO, Kitty is an American romantic comedy drama television series created by Jenny Han for Netflix that premiered on May 18, 2023.
-It is a spin-off of the To All the Boys film series (itself an adaptation of Han's book trilogy To All the Boys I've Loved Before), and marks the first Netflix television series to be spun-off from a Netflix original film.
-Han serves as writer and executive producer in addition to being a showrunner.
-Anna Cathcart reprises the title role as Kitty Song Covey, a high school student who goes on her own journey to find true love.
-The series also stars Gia Kim, Sang Heon Lee, Choi Min-young and Anthony Keyvan.
+XO, Kitty is an American romantic comedy drama television series created by Jenny Han, who also serves as writer and executive producer in addition to being a showrunner, which premiered on Netflix on May 18, 2023.
+It is a spin-off of the To All the Boys film series (itself an adaptation of Han's book trilogy To All the Boys I've Loved Before), and marks the first Netflix television series to be spun off from a Netflix original film.

+The series stars Anna Cathcart, who reprises the title role as Kitty Song-Covey, a high school student and the younger sister of Lara Jean Song-Covey – the central character from the film series.
+Kitty goes on her own journey to learn about her late mother’s alma mater and experience friendship and romance.

 In June 2023, the series was renewed for a second season, which premiered on January 16, 2025.
-In February 2025, the series was renewed for a third season.
+In February 2025, the series was renewed for a third season, which premiered on April 2, 2026.